trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 and a TriBITS Repository to be the same source directory and in fact this is the default for every TriBITS project (unless the the `<projectDir>/cmake/NativeRepositoriesList.cmake`_ is defined).
-In this case, the repository name and the project name are the same as well.
+In this case, the repository name `REPOSITORY_NAME`_ and the project name `PROJECT_NAME`_ are the same as well.
 This is quite common and is in fact the default that every TriBITS Project is also a TriBITS repository (and therefore must contain `<repoDir>/PackagesList.cmake`_ and `<repoDir>/TPLsList.cmake`_ files).
-This is the case, for example, with the the Trilinos and the `TribitsExampleProject`_ projects and repositories.
-In this case, the Project's and the Repository's ``Version.cmake`` and ``Copyright.txt`` files are one and the same, as they should be (see `Project and Repository Versioning and Release Mode`_).
+This is the case, for example, with the `Trilinos`_ and the `TribitsExampleProject`_ projects and repositories.
+In this case, the Project's and the Repository's ``Version.cmake`` and ``Copyright.txt`` files are also one and the same, as they should be (see `Project and Repository Versioning and Release Mode`_).

 **TriBITS Package == TriBITS Repository**: It is also allowed for a TriBITS Repository to have only one package and to have that package be the base repository directory.
 The TriBITS Repository and the single TriBITS Package would typically have the same name in this case (but that is actually not required but it is confusing if they are not the same).
-For example, in the TriBITS test project ``MockTrilinos``, the repository and package ``extraRepoOnePackage`` are one in the same.
+For example, in the TriBITS test project `MockTrilinos`_, the repository and package ``extraRepoOnePackage`` are one in the same.
 In this case, the file ``extraRepoOnePackage/PackagesList.cmake`` looks like:

 .. include:: ../../package_arch/UnitTests/MockTrilinos/extraRepoOnePackage/PackagesList.cmake
    :literal:

+(Note the dot ``'.'`` for the package directory.)

-This is used in the real TriBITS repository `DataTransferKit`_.
+This is show the real TriBITS repository and package `DataTransferKit`_ is set up (at least that is the way it was when this document was first written).

 .. _DataTransferKit: https://github.com/CNERG/DataTransferKit

-However, to maximize flexibility, it is recommended that a TriBITS package and TriBITS repository not share the same directory.
+However, to maximize flexibility, it is recommended that a TriBITS package and its TriBITS repository **not** share the same directory or the same name.
+This allows a TriBITS repository to define more packages later.

-.. _TriBITS Package, TriBITS Repository, TriBITS Package sharing the same source directory:
+.. _TriBITS Package == TriBITS Repository == TriBITS Project:

-**TriBITS Package, TriBITS Repository, TriBITS Package sharing the same source directory**: In the extreme, it is possible to collapse a single TriBITS package, repository, and project into the same base source directory.
+**TriBITS Package == TriBITS Repository == TriBITS Project**: In the extreme, it is possible to collapse a single TriBITS package, repository, and project into the same base source directory.
 However, in this case, the TriBITS Project name and the TriBITS Package name cannot be the same and some modifications and tricks are needed to allow this to work.
-One example of this is the TriBITS project and `The TriBITS Test Package`_ themselves, which are both rooted in the base ``tribits`` source directory.
+One example of this is the ``TriBITSProj`` project and `The TriBITS Test Package`_ themselves, which are both rooted in the base ``tribits`` source directory.
 There are a few restrictions and modifications needed to get this to work:

-* The Project and Package names cannot be the same: In the case of the TriBITS project, the project name is ``TriBITSProj`` (as defined in ``tribits/ProjectName.cmake``) and the package name is ``TriBITS`` (as defined in ``tribits/PackagesList.cmake``).
+* The Project and Package names cannot be the same.
+In the case of the TriBITS project, the project name is ``TriBITSProj`` (as defined in ``tribits/ProjectName.cmake``) and the package name is ``TriBITS`` (as defined in ``tribits/PackagesList.cmake``).
-* The base ``CMakeLists.txt`` file must be modified to allow it to be processed both as the base project ``CMakeLists.txt`` file and as the package's base ``CMakeLists.txt`` file: In the case of ``tribits/CMakeLists.txt``, a big if statement is used.
+* The base ``CMakeLists.txt`` file must be modified to allow it to be processed both as the base project ``CMakeLists.txt`` file and as the package's base ``CMakeLists.txt`` file.
+In the case of ``tribits/CMakeLists.txt``, a big if statement is used.
-* An extra subdirectory must be created for TriBITS package's binary
-  directory: Because of directory-level targets like ``${PROJECT_NAME}_libs`` and ``${PACKAGE_NAME}_libs``, a subdirectory for package's the binary directory must be created.
+* An extra subdirectory must be created for TriBITS package's binary directory.
+Because of directory-level targets like ``${PROJECT_NAME}_libs`` and ``${PACKAGE_NAME}_libs``, a subdirectory for the package's binary directory must be created.
 This is simply done by overriding the binary directory name ``${PACKAGE_NAME}_SPECIFIED_BINARY_DIR``.
 In the case of TriBITS, this is set to ``tribits`` in the ``tribits/PackagesList.cmake``